agronholm/anyio/docs/synchronization.rst

 -----

 Locks are used to guard shared resources to ensure sole access to a single task at once.
-They function much like semaphores with a maximum value of 1.
+They function much like semaphores with a maximum value of 1, except that only the task that acquired the lock is allowed to release it.

 Example::